ampproject/amphtml/extensions/amp-next-page/amp-next-page.md

 </amp-next-page>
 ```

-The inline configuration defines the documents recommended by `amp-next-page` to
-the user as an ordered array of page objects in JSON format.

-To enable for an infinite loading experience without the need for a server-side configuration (remote-loading), `amp-next-page` automatically enables `deep-parsing` (see Attributes), which allows it to parse more suggestions by recursively looking at inline configurations inside `<amp-next-page>` tags on the loaded documents.
-To disable this behavior, set `deep-parsing` to `false`.
+When only using an inline configuration, `deep-parsing` (see the [Attributes section](https://amp.dev/documentation/components/amp-next-page/#attributes)) is enabled by default.
+This allows it to parse more suggestions by recursively looking at inline configurations inside `<amp-next-page>` tags on the loaded documents.

+The documents render in the order they appear on the JSON configuration. `amp-next-page` queues all defined document suggestions in the original host document's `<amp-next-page>` configuration then appends the rendered pages defined documents to the queue as the user scrolls through them.

-The following configuration will recommend two more documents for the user to read.
+The following configuration recommends two more documents for the user to read.

 ```html
 <amp-next-page>